lgbrownjr/ser2bt-bridge/README.md

 The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where this works in its base form - that is the raspberry pi zero, by itself acting as a bluetooth to serial bridge.
 We will be using headless installation method, so you will not need a keyboard, mouse, or monitor.
 #### Pre-requisites:
 In order to get the service to work, without any of the two options: UPS backup, or status screen, you will need:
-- raspberry pi zero w, or if you want to expand without having to solder, raspberry pi zero wh.
+- A Raspberry Pi Zero *W* - at a minimum, but if you don't like soldering, and have at least a desire to expand, get the A Raspberry Pi Zero *WH* instead
-- an SD card with a minimum of 8G.
+- An SD card with a minimum of 8G.
 Actually, you can get smaller, but for the price, 8G or 16G is a good choice.
-- a USB micro to USB type A for power.
+- A USB micro to USB type A for power.
-- a USB micro to USB type A Female to connect to a type A to RF45 serial cable to connect to a Cisco rj45 console port.
+- A USB micro to USB type A Female to connect to a type A to RF45 serial cable to connect to a Cisco rj45 console port.
-- a USB mini to USB micro to connect to most Cisco switch USB console ports.
+- A Micro USB (Pi side) to Mini USB (switch side) to connect between the raspberry pi's serial port to the switches serial port.
+Here is an [example](https://www.amazon.com/gp/product/B018M8YNDG/ref=ox_sc_act_title_1?smid=ATVPDKIKX0DER&psc=1)
-- A case for said raspberry pi.
+- A case to house the pi.
+Check this [example](https://www.amazon.com/Flirc-Raspberry-Pi-Zero-Case/dp/B08837L144/ref=sr_1_11_sspa?dchild=1&keywords=raspberry+pi+zero+battery+hat&qid=1600716473&sr=8-11-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUE0V0NONk1LS0hLNEEmZW5jcnlwdGVkSWQ9QTA5ODgwMDExTzgzV1hIVUxSQVJEJmVuY3J5cHRlZEFkSWQ9QTAxMTk0NDQySzdKM0UwV1FESTdBJndpZGdldE5hbWU9c3BfbXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) out for a good example, slightly pricEy, but in my opinion, worth the cost.
 #### OS installation and setup:
 - insert the SD card into a different computer to perform the first few steps:
   - Download link is [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/).